ChangLabSNU/VaxPress/docs/scoring_functions.rst

 Codon Usage Functions
 ---------------------

-Codon usage bias refers to difference of frequency of synonymous codons in coding seqeuence.
-It is well known that the stability of mRNA within cells and the amount of protein produced are significantly improved depending on the types of synonymous codons actually composing the CDS\ [#CAI]_ [#Presnyak2015]_.
-Since VaxPress' main goal is to recommend best sequence for mRNA vaccine development, it's rational to reflect actual *in vivo* frequency of codon usage.
+Codon usage bias refers to the discrepancies in the frequency of synonymous codons within a coding sequence.
+This bias can significantly influence the stability of mRNA in cells and the quantity of protein produced\ [#CAI]_:sup:`,`\ [#Presnyak2015]_.
+In the case of mRNA vaccines, where antigen production takes place within the cells of the human recipient, it is generally a safe strategy to align the codon frequencies with those found in the human transcriptome.

 ============================
 Codon Adaptation Index (CAI)
 ============================

-Codon Adaptation Index is measure of codon usage bias.
-It calculates similarity between synonymous codon usage of test seqeunce and synonymous codon freqency of reference sequence.
-Especially, relative synonymous codon usage (RSCU) is needed to calculate CAI.
+The Codon Adaptation Index (CAI) measures the similarity between the codon usage in a given sequence and a reference sequence\ [#CAI]_.
-RSCU is the ratio of the observations of a given codon calculated with respect to the sum of all observations of codons in highly expressed gene.
-VaxPress uses relative adaptiveness of codon (:math:`w_{ij}`) as score of each codon, which is calculated as below.
+The relative adaptiveness of each codon is calculated based on the the frequency of a specific codon to the most frequently used synonymous codon in highly expressed genes.
+The score for each codon, :math:`w_{i}`, is defined as follows:

+.. math:: w_{i} = \frac{f_{i}}{\max{f_{i}}}

+where :math:`f_{i}` is the number of observations for codon :math:`i` in the reference sequence, and :math:`\max{f_{i}}` is the number of observations for the most frequently used synonymous codon in the reference sequence.
+The CAI is then calculated as the geometric mean of the relative adaptiveness of all codons in the sequence.

-.. math:: w_{ij} = RSCU_{ij}/RSCU_{i\;max}
+.. math:: CAI = \sqrt[n]{\prod_{j=1}^{n} w_{j}}

-where :math:`w_{ij}` is relative adaptiveness and :math:`RSCU_{ij}` is RSCU value of jth codon for ith amino acid.
-And :math:`RSCU_{i\;max}` is maximal RSCU value of ith amino acid among synonymous codons\ [#CAI]_.

-Then VaxPress obtain the average of these codon by codon values.
+where :math:`n` is the number of codons in the sequence.

 =============
 Bicodon Usage